cyclus/cyclus.github.com/source/index.rst

 The *Cyclus* project repository is located at http://github.com/cyclus/cyclus.

 * User Interaction
-   * Common physics infrastructure
+   * Common physics and resource exchange infrastructure.
    * Different user interface layers for different user audiences which vary based on the needs of the user.
 * Modeling Paradigm
    * Agent-based simulation allows for the exploration of emergent phenomenon.
    * Flexible design of new fuel cycles and agents.
 * Software Development Principles
-   * Free and open source development licensing (BSD 3-clause)
+   * Free and open source software license (BSD 3-clause).
    * Engagement with users, developers, and the fuel cycle community.

 Learn More